-The Charity views itself very much as a 'learning organisation' not only in its mission to provide education to students, but also focusing on the professional development of staff in ways that benefit the organisation, the individual, and the wider community.
+The Charity views itself very much as a 'learning organisation' not only in its mission to provide education to students, but also in its focus on the professional development of staff in ways that benefit the organisation, the individual, and the wider community.
 Annual staff performance reviews took place in May with these learning goals in mind.
 The ongoing training of staff remains a top priority, with at least one 2-hour training session on various topics held each month, along with at least one shorter training session on practical matters (use of Excel, Data Protection review and so on).
 The three Assistant Directors, who line manage all staff and faculty, meet weekly with the Director as part of their ongoing mentoring in management and leadership.
-The focus this year for Assistant Directors was on emotional intelligence in teams and organisations.

-Safety and security improvements
+Safety and security